DAC and Faculties

 - Parishes have options of either submitting a full set of PCC Minutes or the relevant extract in support of a faculty application.

 - In either case the Minutes must be signed, and must also refer to the fact that a resolution to apply for a faculty was put to the PCC and passed.

 - Upload the PCC Resolution to the ‘Supporting Documents’ section of the application.

 If you are still unsure of anything or need help with the application then please contact Jonathan Perons, our DAC Secretary.

 Useful resources for preparing a faculty application

 Monmouth DAC Members

-- The Ven Jonathan Williams, Archdeacon of Newport (Chair)
+- The Ven Jonathan Williams, Archdeacon of Newport (Deputy Chair)

-- The Ven Sue Pennington, Archdeacon of Gwent Valleys
+- The Ven Ian Rees, Archdeacon of Monmouth

 - Mr Joseph Hotson (Local Authorities)